-Harassment and abuse is any uninvited and unwelcome conduct directed at an individual or improper or excessive treatment or discipline, including gender-based violence.
+Harassment and abuse is any uninvited and unwelcome conduct directed at an individual or improper or excessive treatment or discipline.
 This standard requires employers to be responsible for ensuring that all workers are treated with the utmost dignity and respect by management and fellow co-workers in their workplace.

 Harassment and abuse can be very demoralizing to a workforce.
 These types of activities can emotionally and/or physically scar workers.
 Business must ensure that employees are treated with respect and dignity by:

-- Strictly prohibiting all forms of abuse and harassment and communicating this position to both managements and workers. - Developing effective grievance systems that allow for unacceptable behaviors to be reported to management. - Applying consistent, well understood disciplinary systems across the company. - Developing policies with a gender lens to address risks such as gender based violence and harassment.
+- Strictly prohibiting all forms of abuse and harassment and communicating this position to both managements and workers. - Developing effective grievance systems that allow for unacceptable behaviors to be reported to management. - Applying consistent, well understood disciplinary systems across the company.